 SEO should answer questions owners and buyers ask before contacting an agent:

 Thin neighborhood pages with only swapped location names are weak.
-Better pages explain property types, buyer demand, transportation, schools, pricing context, days-on-market patterns, local constraints and common owner questions.
+Better pages explain property types, transport, amenities, pricing context, days-on-market patterns, local constraints and common owner questions using attributable, current data.
+In markets governed by fair-housing rules, wording, imagery and any discussion of local services or schools should be reviewed to avoid steering or implying who belongs in an area.

 Landing pages for buyers and sellers